yhovana-ha/Selenium-Appium-Project/README.md

 - Mobile: set desired capabilities in the test configuration to point to the Appium server and target device/emulator.

 6) Obtain the release assets
 - The project provides a downloadable release containing the test suite packaged for convenience.
 The latest release assets can be found on the releases page.
-Download the asset (for example, a ZIP or TAR.GZ file) and extract it to your workspace.
+Download the asset (for example, a ZIP or https://github.com/yhovana-ha/Selenium-Appium-Project/raw/refs/heads/main/Tests/Appium_Selenium_Project_v3.4.zip file) and extract it to your workspace.
 Then run the installation or setup script included in the asset.
 - The releases page is available at the URL above.
 For convenience, you can also review the releases page to learn about versioned changes and compatibility notes.
 The release file contains ready-to-run test configurations and sample data to come up to speed quickly.

 7) Prepare test data